secranford/hdf5-notes/HDF5-notes.md

 ## HDF5 in python

 - To handle hdf5 files in python, use the `h5py` library.
 The best resource for the library are the [html docs][h5py_doc].
+- python is particularly useful for learning hdf5 or as a standalone hdf5 file handler since it is a dynamically typed language and it's hdf5 library interfaces well with python's intrinsically robust datatypes and classes.
+This makes it easy to play around and learn with.
+For standalone post processing of hdf5 files, it is also very useful and easy to intuitively generalize functions and classes based on your dataset (i.e. a custom us3d post processor).
+For internal reading/writing of hdf5 files for use within your scientific codes, it is probably best to use the library specific to the language your code is written in (i.e. Fortran, c++, etc.).
 - [hdf5]: https://www.hdfgroup.org/
   [hdfview]: https://www.hdfgroup.org/download-hdfview/
   [myhdf5]: https://myhdf5.hdfgroup.org/